 - Exploration of Freedom: Clients explore their freedom to make choices and the consequences of those choices.
 They may learn to embrace their freedom rather than feel overwhelmed by it.

 - Coping with Existential Concerns: Existential therapy helps clients grapple with larger concerns such as mortality, isolation, meaninglessness, and freedom.
-It doesn’t necessarily provide solutions but helps individuals develop their ways of coping with these concerns.
+It doesn’t necessarily provide solutions but helps individuals develop ways of coping with these concerns.

 - Increased Resilience: Clients often become more resilient in facing life’s challenges.
 They may develop a greater capacity to tolerate ambiguity and uncertainty inherent in the human condition.